awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-onprem.md

 ## Modify the Common Configuration and Named Profile for CloudWatch Agent<a name="CloudWatch-Agent-profile-onprem"></a>

 The CloudWatch agent package you have downloaded includes a configuration file called `common-config.toml`\.
-You can use this file to specify proxy, credential, and region information\.
+You can use this file to specify proxy, credential, and Region information\.
 On a server running Linux, this file is in the `/opt/aws/amazon-cloudwatch-agent/etc` directory\.
 On a server running Windows Server, this file is in the `C:\ProgramData\Amazon\AmazonCloudWatchAgent` directory\.

 The default `common-config.toml` is as follows: